2023 Palestine Health and Human Rights Fellowship

 In this workshop, a small cohort of experts from a variety of backgrounds and specialties including health, human rights, law, social sciences, anthropology, history, and activism will convene to discuss and develop a critical analysis of the current state of affairs, develop consensus statements and publications on the root causes of Palestinian health, and outline a radical future vision for the health of all Palestinians.
-A joint statement made by participants in the Radcliffe Seminar can be found here.Past, Present, and Future of Palestinian Health
+A joint statement made by participants in the Radcliffe Seminar can be found here.
+A publication of the statement by Jadaliyya Reports can be found here.Past, Present, and Future of Palestinian Health

 GHP 264: The Settler Colonial Determinants of Health at TH Chan Harvard School of Public Health